jjg/rain-psp/journal.md

 It is a bit wider than the current design (which is based on an A4 sheet) so the next step will be to widen everytihing to make it fit.

+That went well.

+Now that I can see where the keyboard switches will fall, it may be necissary to move things around a bit.
+I'm not sure that they keyboard is going to clear the A64 sufficiently so I may need to either move the board or increase the overall height of the machine.
+Additional points of interference are now becoming apparent where the keycaps may intersect with the display/lid when closed.
+I could try adding models for the switches and keycaps to try and sort this out on-screen, but it might just be easier to print some samples and do some test fitting.